Anthony-Mariotti/Card-Calculator/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+The adapter currently installed is for github pages, so swap out the desired adapter for your own setup.

+## Work in Progress

+-   [ ]